MarcGonzalezMoratona/horizons-web/app/data/adding-reflection-to-our-scripts.md

 For instance, this is how we could achieve this in C#:

 ```
   // an instance of a user script
   Script myUserScript;
   // get the "Type" of the instance, which holds reflective information
   Type scriptType = typeof(myUserScript);
   // get all the public members of the script
   PropertyInfo[] scriptMembers = scriptType.GetProperties();
   // iterate through all of the members
   foreach (PropertyInfo member : scriptMembers)
   {
     // get the declared name of the member
     string memberName = member.Name;
     // get the value of the member for the script instance
     // equivalent of doing "myUserScript.{memberName}"
     object? memberValue = member.GetValue(myUserScript);

-      //Render and process the graphical interface
+    // Render and process the graphical interface

     // set the value of the member for the script instance
     // equivalent of doing "myUserScript.{memberName} = memberValue"
     member.SetValue(myUserScript, memberValue);
   }
 ```

 But if you're looking at the scrollbar, you can probably guess that that's not the end of this story.